Cars · Resale guide

 Kia EV6 Price Guide

-Keep in mind that prices also adjust for the specific variant (e.g., Long Range commands a premium), individual features, and city of sale.
+Prices will also adjust based on the specific variant (RWD vs. AWD) and any optional extras like specific paint finishes or accessories.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Kia EV6 in 2026